dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 print(load_info)
 ```

-Run this script twice to see that **issues** table still contains only one copy of the data.
+Run this script twice to see that the **issues** table still contains only one copy of the data.

 :::tip
 What if the API has changed and new fields get added to the response?